 Loyalton High School is committed to high expectations and achievement for all students.
-The Loyalton High School staff encourages students to become knowledgeable, critical thinkers; effective communicators; and healthy individuals who exercise self-discipline and productive, positive citizenship.
+We encourage students to become knowledgeable, critical thinkers; effective communicators; and healthy individuals who exercise self-discipline and productive, positive citizenship.

 Full-Fledged CSF Tutoring